Frequently Asked Questions

 9).
 When will I get my papers?

 Foal papers are processed in Germany by our parent registry.
-Upon receipt at our home office, we then turn around and send them via certified mail to the owner of the foal at the time of inspection.
+Upon receipt at our home office, we then turn around and mail them to the owner of the foal at the time of inspection.
 We make every attempt to send these foal passports in the first quarter of the following year.

 10).
 What are the fees?